A360media: Jeff Bezos blackmail

 In January 2019, the National Enquirer broke a story about the extramarital affair of Amazon founder and Washington Post owner Jeff Bezos with Lauren Sánchez.
 Bezos began investigating how and why the information had been leaked to the National Enquirer.
-President Trump has long expressed displeasure with Bezos, and Trump's irritation may have increased due to the Washington Post's critical coverage of the murder (and the subsequent cover-up) of one of its reporters, Jamal Khashoggi.
+Trump had long expressed displeasure with Bezos, and Trump's irritation may have increased due to the Washington Post's critical coverage of the murder (and the subsequent cover-up) of one of its reporters, Jamal Khashoggi.
 This, Bezos suspects, may have been the political motivation for someone to leak his affair to the tabloid.